 The ranking for each variable was collected in a table, along with the overall confidence ranking.
-An 'overall' evidence of transformation adaptation score for each region-sector combination was assessed based on the rankings for each element (depth, scope, speed, limits) and given a confidence assessment based on the confidence for each element.
-The four scores for ranking and four scores for confidence were compiled using the logic in Table SM16.9.
+An "overall" evidence of transformation adaptation score for each region-sector combination was assessed based on the rankings for each element (depth, scope, speed, limits) and given a confidence assessment based on the confidence for each element.
+The four scores for ranking and four scores for confidence were compiled using the following logic: